-I got an opportunity to work on a Data Migration project early on in my career when I fresh started with Salesforce CRM platform.
+I got an opportunity to work on a Data Migration project early on in my career when I fresh started with the Salesforce CRM platform.
 I faced a lot of challenges and of course, learned a lot with it as well.

 Be advised when I tell you that Data Migration in salesforce can be a real time-consuming and mind-boggling task if you don’t do it right.
 This is my experience of how to approach a Data Migration task.
 Crossing the T’s and Dotting the I’s to make a data migration task successful.

-Having a strategy around data migration ensures:
+Having a strategy around data migration in salesforce ensures:

 - The challenges are identified early on so that the go-live can be done smoothly.